writerthethinker1/testing-blog/pages/about.md

 ---

-**About the café title:** I love to eat chocolate and salted cashews together.
+**About the café title:** I love to eat chocolate and salted roasted cashews together.
 Together they make a *Cocoa-nut*.
 I named the café after this concept.

 ---